International VBOA Meeting 2020 in eastern Switzerland

 Also in Stein am Rhein, near the car park on the riverbank:

 Schloss Arenenberg, https://napoleonmuseum.tg.ch/, the home the young Napoléon III Bonaparte and his mother Eugénie.
-He spent his youth here, generally well liked, especially by the young ladies. - Entry fee not included.
+He spent his youth here, generally well liked, especially by the young ladies. - Entry fee to the mansion not included.
+The beautiful garden is open.

 A splendid view of the Untersee, into Germany (on a nice and sunny day, like July 30, 2019)